sandhyaparna/Data-Science/Regression.md

 ### Bullet Points
 * Least Square Error is used to identify the line of best fit
 * Overfitting is more likeley when we
-* Sum of residuals is always 0 in linear reg
+* Sum of residuals is always 0 and so is mean in linear reg
 * If a degree k polynomial perfectly fits the data, there are high chance that degree k+ polynomial will overfit the data and degree k- will underfit the data
 * Higher degree polynomials over-fit the data
 * Maximum Likelihood estimate (MLE) may not always exist.
 If MLE exist, it (they) may not be unique.